Displaying present location in the site.

 Participation in Initiatives on Human Rights

-Additionally, in 2020 NEC became a member of BSR, which has a strong record of supporting response to human rights issues in the global ICT industry.
+NEC Corporation and NEC Europe participate in the Working Group on Human Rights Due Diligence run by the UNGC Local Network.
+NEC also joined The Valuable 500, a global initiative promoting the inclusion and empowerment of people with disabilities, in 2019.
+Since 2020, NEC became a member of BSR, which has a strong record of supporting response to human rights issues in the global ICT industry.
 The Company acquires information on the latest trends and examples from seminars and study sessions, which inform its activities to improve and enhance initiatives on global human rights issues.

 Human Rights Training and Awareness-Raising

 NEC provides awareness-raising activities including training for all officers and employees responsible for respect for human rights, in order to deepen their awareness in terms of respect for human rights and to promote their understanding of global trends on human rights issues.
+Please see the linked pages for future details.

 Training for Suppliers

-Grievance Mechanisms
+Grievance Mechanism

 In the event of a violation or suspected violation of human rights, NEC will immediately and accurately investigate the facts and the causes of the incident and strive to take appropriate measures to resolve the matter.
-The Company has whistleblowing systems that allow stakeholders to report information anonymously.
+The Company has whistle blowing systems that allow stakeholders to report information anonymously.
 It will keep the identity of any whistleblower and the content of any whistleblowing report confidential.
 The Company ensures that whistleblowers are protected against unfair treatment or retaliation in any form.
-Aside from NEC Group employees, these systems serve as contact points for a wide range of stakeholders, including temporary employees, business partners and local communities.
+Aside from NEC Group employees, these systems serve as contact points for a multitude of stakeholders, including business partners and local communities.
+To further strengthen the grievance mechanism, NEC has participated in the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) at the investigation stage, a cross-industry initiative launched by the JEITA and the Business and Human Rights Lawyers Network (BHRL), an association of lawyers.

-For NEC’s consolidated subsidiaries outside Japan, regional headquarters also set up whistleblowing systems operated by third parties in each region.
+For NEC’s consolidated subsidiaries outside Japan, regional headquarters also set up whistle blowing systems operated by third parties in each region.
 These systems are available for officers and employees to use in the local language (English, Spanish, Portuguese or Chinese).

 Employees at each subsidiary in the EMEA region can report witnessed or suspected wrongdoing, including modern slavery, through Safecall, a third-party 24-hour confidential reporting line.